-The potential penalties for a Wisconsin BUI include fines, jail time and alcohol/drug assessment or participation in a boating safety course.
-More specifically, first time offenders can see a fine of between $150-300 for operating a boat while intoxicated or violating the refusal law.
-Second time offenders who violate the law within 5 years prior to the arrest for the current violation, or have been convicted one time previously under the intoxicated boating law or the refusal law will be fined between $300-$1,000 and can be imprisoned for up to 6 months.
+The potential penalties for a Wisconsin BUI include fines, jail time, and alcohol/drug assessment, or participation in a boating safety course.
+More specifically, first-time offenders can see a fine of between $150-300 for operating a boat while intoxicated or violating the refusal law.
+Second-time offenders who violate the law within 5 years prior to the arrest for the current violation or who have been convicted one time previously under the intoxicated boating law or the refusal law will be fined between $300-$1,000 and can be imprisoned for up to 6 months.
 For third offenses and beyond, the fines and jail time significantly increase based on the offense.

-If an intoxicated boater causes personal injury, according to s.
-30.681(2) they shall be fined between $300-$2000 and can be imprisoned between 30 days and one year in county jail.
+If an intoxicated boater causes personal injury, according to Wisconsin Statute 30.681(2) they shall be fined between $300-$2,000 and can be imprisoned between 30 days and one year in county jail.